How Long Will We Waver?

 God’s people in Elijah’s day had been led astray by a wicked king who had “set up an altar for Baal…[and] also made an Asherah pole, and did more to arouse the anger of the Lord, the God of Israel, than did all the kings of Israel before him” (1 Kings 16:32-33).
 The people got carried away in idol worship as well, and the prophet challenged them by asking them how long they would waver between two opinions.
 He rightfully asked, “If Baal is God, then serve him; but if the Lord is God, then follow him.”

-This all begs the question that Elijah asked back then: How long will we waver between two opinions?
+This brings us back to the question that Elijah asked back then: How long will we waver between two opinions?
 If Jesus is the Son of God who died for our sins and rose again as the firstborn among many brethren, then let’s serve him with all of our hearts for all of our days!
 If he isn’t, then why are we wasting time in church?
 For some cultural, feel-good experience?
 No!
 We can’t have fence-sitting in these uncertain times.
 It’s either one or the other!
 Either Jesus is Savior and Lord of our lives, or he isn’t.
 The worst thing is to be half-baked and lukewarm: half for Jesus and half for who-knows-what!
 As we can see in the Scriptures, this is not a dilemma new to our day.
 The writer to the Hebrews said, “You need to persevere so that when you have done the will of God, you will receive what he has promised” (Hebrews 10:36).
 And then he goes on to outline two of those promises: “For ‘In just a little while, he who is coming will come and will not delay.’
 And, ‘But my righteous one will live by faith.
 And I take no pleasure in the one who shrinks back’” (Hebrews 10:37-38).
 Thankfully, the writer to the Hebrews does not leave us there, but closes the passage with the following affirmation: “But we do not belong to those who shrink back and are destroyed, but to those who have faith and are saved” (Hebrews 10:39).
 May that be said of us today as well.

 Read Hebrews 10:19-39.